Dining Car Steak

 - 1/4 teaspoon black pepper

-- In a small bowl, combine the butter, garlic, lemon juice, and parsley; mix well.
-Place the mixture down the center of a 12-inch-square piece of waxed paper and roll into a 1-inch-thick log.
-Wrap tightly and refrigerate about 2 hours, or until firm.
+In a small bowl, combine butter, garlic, lemon juice, and parsley; mix well.
+Spoon mixture down the center of a 12-inch-square piece of wax paper and roll into a 1-inch-thick log.
+Wrap ends tightly and refrigerate about 1 hour or until firm.